-And in this guide, I’ll cover everything you need to know about spring in Taiwan – from the weather to what clothes to pack and, of course, the best spring activities!
+In this guide, I’ll cover what to expect during spring in Taiwan, from the weather and what to pack to the best things to do while you’re here.

 Disclaimer: This post probably contains affiliate links.
 When you make a purchase through one of these links, I might receive a tiny commission at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.